vivian-kang/javatron-airdrop/README.md

 ## How to do data exporting before airdrop

+1. Compile the project: ./gradlew build -x test

-1. Start the fullnode
+2. Start the fullnode

-2. If you need to export trc20 token holder, please put a json file named trc20.json into fullnode folder which will include all trc20 tokens to be scanned.
+3. If you need to export trc20 token holder data, please put a json file named trc20.json into fullnode folder which will include all trc20 tokens to be scanned.
+An example of trc20.json:
+[
+"TM5wBYLNH5o5gLFNQhJ73H9WgRUgU3PmvC",
+"TUoHaVjx7n5xz8LwPRDckgFrDWhMhuSuJM"
+]

-3. Set block height and block timestamp and start block height (optional) through http api: /wallet/exportaccount
+4. Set block height and block timestamp and start block height (optional) through http api: /wallet/exportaccount
    For example: http://127.0.0.1:16887/wallet/exportaccount?block_number=950&timestamp=1642153902000  or http://127.0.0.1:16887/wallet/exportaccount?block_number=5625&timestamp=16421&start_block_height=40

+   parameters:
+    * block_number: block height for snapshot
+    * timestamp: timestamp in milisecond
+    * start_block_height: (Optional)  The height of the block where the TRC20 token is deployed.
+If there are more than one TRC20 addresses in trc20.json file, start_block_height needs to fill in the height of the earliest deployed token among these tokens.
+If you do not need to generate a snapshot of TRC20 tokens, you can do not specify start_block_height

+  Note:
+    The two parameters block_number and timestamp must be set at the same time.
+Whoever meets the conditions first will trigger the snapshot execution.
+If you want to trigger the snapshot by timestamp, it is recommended to set the block height to a very large value, such as 1000000000

-4. After the specified block arrived, or the time is up, the node will export the account data, you can find the exported files on the node directory:
+5. After the specified block arrived, or the time is up, the node will export the account snapshot.
+After finishing exporting the data, the exported files will be listed on the node directory:

    * block_950_all_accounts.csv  : includes all accounts which hold TRX
-   * block_6217_TM5wBYLNH5o5gLFNQhJ73H9WgRUgU3PmvC_accounts.csv  : includes all accounts which hold TM5wBYLNH5o5gLFNQhJ73H9WgRUgU3PmvC token
+   * block_950_TM5wBYLNH5o5gLFNQhJ73H9WgRUgU3PmvC_accounts.csv  : includes all accounts which hold TM5wBYLNH5o5gLFNQhJ73H9WgRUgU3PmvC token
+   * block_950_TUoHaVjx7n5xz8LwPRDckgFrDWhMhuSuJM_accounts.csv  : includes all accounts which hold TUoHaVjx7n5xz8LwPRDckgFrDWhMhuSuJM token

-5. After exporting the data, the node continues to synchronize data from other node
+6. After exporting the data, the node continues to synchronize data from other node